Some of the links in this post may be affiliate links. See our disclosure for more info.

 By beginning your truth with “I think” and ending it with a suggestion “but maybe ___ will,” you emphasize what you’re saying is just an opinion and not a personal attack.
 Adding a possible alternative also softens the blow.

 In reality, your friends won’t think too much of what you say.
 To them, it’s just a simple statement of opinion, not a scathing attack worthy of a fight.
 Try it and see for yourself.

 How can you tell if a person isn’t confident about themselves?
 They say “sorry” too much, even for things that are not their fault.

-Apologizing is important but you should reserve it for your mistakes.
-And by your mistakes, I’m not referring to when someone bumps into you, you sneeze, not having a lighter or pen when someone asks for it, and sending your soup back at the restaurant.
+Apologizing is important, but you should reserve it for your mistakes.
+And by your mistakes, I’m not referring to when someone bumps into you, you sneeze, not having a lighter or pen when someone asks for it, and sending your soup back to the restaurant.

 What’s your immediate reaction when someone praises your work?

 “It’s God’s blessing!”